szechitlam/NYCDSA-Fellowship/README.md

 Copyright @ Nelson Lam

 ## Description
-This was the main repository for Nelson while he was attending NYCDSA, an immersive data science bootcamp located in NY.
+This was the main repository for Nelson for me while I was attending NYCDSA, an immersive data science bootcamp located in New York.